garglk/garglk/INSTALL.md

   systems.
 To force libjpeg-turbo, set this value to `TURBO`.
 To force IJG libjpeg, set it to `IJG`.
 The default is `AUTO`, which first tries libjpeg-turbo, and if that fails, IJG libjpeg.

+- `WITH_BUNDLED_FMT`: If true, prefer Gargoyle's bundled fmt library to the system library.
+Defaults to false.

 As with any standard CMake-based project, DESTDIR can be used to install to a staging area: